Capital Eye: Fall 2017 Vol. 10 No. 12

 This week, members of Congress are back home for Thanksgiving recess.
 When they return to Washington next week, the Senate will vote on a tax plan that would balloon the country’s deficit by giving away massive tax cuts to wealthy individuals and corporations, while giving families, students, people in recovery, and small business owners even less to be thankful for in the coming years.
 We must send a strong message to Senators Shelley Moore Capito and Joe Manchin and tell them to say “No thanks!” to the GOP tax plan.

-Tagged: Budget prioritiesFair taxationHealthcareInequalityKids and familiesMedicare
+Tagged: Budget PrioritiesFair taxationHealthcareInequalityKids and familiesMedicare

 West Virginians Continue Fight Against FirstEnergy